EXPLAINER · POSITION

 - An anniversary or eternity band where the stones are accent diamonds rather than a single centre stone, and the buyer wants the look of two carats of side melée for a fraction of the cost.

 - You are not optimising for trade-in value or generational hold.
-Lab-grown prices have fallen 80% since 2018 and continue to soften.
-A lab-grown stone bought today will likely be quoted lower in five years.
+Lab-grown prices have fallen by roughly 85 to 90% over the past decade, and they continue to soften.
+A lab-grown stone bought today will very likely be quoted lower in five years.
 That is fine if it is not the point of the purchase.

 The lab-grown price collapse, in numbers.

 Most retail-facing lab-grown copy is silent on the price trajectory.
-The trajectory is the single most important piece of context for a buyer:
+The trajectory is the single most important piece of context for a buyer.
+A one-carat lab-grown round that cost around 5 500 US dollars in 2016 retails for roughly 560 dollars today, a fall of about 90% in a decade, while a natural stone of the same spec has held the bulk of its value.

 |---|---|---|